 The condition in Assumption \ref{assump: log density q_n} is automatically satisfied if the density of the sufficient statistics converges to a normal density.

 Now we are ready to show that the bias and variance results established in Section~\ref{sec: theory} for exactly normal data carry over to our estimator based on asymptotically normal sufficient statistics.
-In particular, we show that the asymptotic bias is 0 as $\alpha\to0$ and $n\to\infty$.
-Moreover, the variance remains bounded as $\alpha\to0$.

 \begin{theorem}[Bias] Let Assumptions~\ref{assump: weakly differentiable}, \ref{assump: stein discrepancy}, and \ref{assump: log density q_n} hold.
-In addition, assume that {$\EE{|\frakA_n(T_n)|}<\infty$}, $\EE{\|\frakg_n(T_n)\|_2^2}<\infty$, and $\EE{|\nabla\frakg_n(T_n)|}<\infty$.
+In addition, assume that {$\EE{|\frakA_n(T_n)|}<\infty$}, $\EE{\|\frakg_n(T_n)\|_2^2}<\infty$, and $\EE{\|\nabla\frakg_n(T_n)\|_F}<\infty$.
 Then

 \end{theorem}

 \begin{theorem}[Reducible variance] Let Assumptions~\ref{assump: weakly differentiable} and \ref{assump: log density q_n} hold.
 In addition, assume that $\EE{\frakA_n(T_n)^2}<\infty$, $\EE{\|\frakg_n(T_n)\|_2^4}<\infty$, and $\EE{\|\nabla\frakg_n(T_n)\|_F^2}<\infty$.
 When $n\geq N_0$, we have